Kaibab Plateau: Physiography

 The Kaibab Plateau consists of approximately 1152 sqmi which are above 6000 ft.
 The highest point has an elevation of 9200 ft, a topographic prominence of 3580 ft, and a topographic isolation of 70.44 mi.
 The plateau is bounded on the south by the Grand Canyon of the Colorado River, the elevation in this southern area of the plateau varies from 8800 ft to slightly less than 6000 ft.

 The most extensive platform of the plateau is the Esplanade, which is called "Sand Rocks" by local cowboys.
 This area was formed as a result from weathering of the Hermit shale, which left a hard layer of Permian sandstone exposed.
 This red sandstone is one of the outstanding features of the plateau.

 The plateau's western boundary is the Kanab Creek Canyon which high perpendicular walls form a natural barrier to the movement of most animals.
 The northwestern boundary of the plateau is marked by a fault line north of the Snake Gulch which is approximately sixteen miles to the east of the Kanab Creek.
 The eastern boundary is marked by the so-called Houserock Valley, which is a marble platform caused by a monoclinical fold, which strata dips down 2,000 to 3,000 feet.

 Climate

-The climate of the Kaibab Plateau consists of rain and thunderstorms in late summer during the summer monsoon season, snow, heavy at times, in winter, and drier weather in early summer.
+Major precipitation events of the Kaibab Plateau consist of thunderstorms in late summer during the summer monsoon season, and snow in winter.
+Drier weather occurs at other times of the year.
 There was an average annual precipitation of 26.57 in for the period 1925 to 1936.
-During winter, snow is heavy and often accumulates at a depth of 8–10 ft.
+During winter, snow may be heavy and can accumulate to a depth of 8–10 ft.
 June is the driest month of the year, followed by May and early July.

 Storms occur several times each week until early September.
 The highest portions of the plateau are usually touched by snow, and snowstorms usually occur between May and September.